GenericMappingTools/gmt/trunk/doc/rst/source/grd2cpt.rst

 `Examples <#toc7>`_
 -------------------

-Sometimes you don’t want to make a cpt file (yet) but would find it helpful to know that 90% of your data lie between z1 and z2, something you cannot learn from **grdinfo**.
+Sometimes you don't want to make a cpt file (yet) but would find it helpful to know that 90% of your data lie between z1 and z2, something you cannot learn from `grdinfo <grdinfo.thml>`_.
 So you can do this to see some points on the CDF(Z) curve (use **-V** option to see more):

 grd2cpt mydata.nc -V > /dev/null